Endocrinology Submission Guidelines

 - Samples should optimally arrive either frozen or chilled.

 - To insure proper sample handling and identification, please write legibly on tubes and accession forms.

 Please do not use serum separator tubes (SST) for sample collection, do not ship the serum in them.
 Transfer the serum to a separate tube as described above.
 Some brands of SST may have additives that can cause assay interference and affect results.
 When these tubes are used for shipping after centrifugation, the gel barrier can dislodge during transit, and this will usually ruin the sample.
 Do not send severely hemolyzed or lipemic samples.
 If you have any submission questions contact the Endocrinology Laboratory at 607-253-3673.

 Endocrinology lag time ranges are based on test set up day(s), frequency and the day the specimen is received.
-Our ranges also include weekends for accuracy.
+Our ranges do not include weekends.
 To assure efficient testing, plan shipping so the sample will arrive by the evening prior to the scheduled testing day.
-Contact the lab at 607-253-3673 or 3674 concerning the testing schedule and status of any sample.
+Contact the lab at 607-253-3673 concerning the testing schedule and status of any sample.
 Please have your AHDC account number ready when making inquiries.

 Endocrinology Diagnostic Testing Protocols